anybody sick fo the Crest?

 His name is Dave Turner and he will be released from the hospital today.

-I talked to him and his wife at the hospital and other than some soft tissue shoulder injuries he will be ok ( does that sound familiar Shocked).
+I talked to him and his wife at the hospital and other than some soft tissue shoulder injuries he will be ok ( does that sound familiar :o).
 He hit the red gravel stuff which caused the loss of control.

 I'm so happy to see this beautiful weekend ended ok after all.